Cervical screening: Thailand

-The Ministry of Public Health recommends women from age 30-60 receive primary HPV testing every 5 years.
+The Ministry of Public Health recommends that women aged 30-60 receive primary HPV testing every 5 years.
 Based on the results of the test, those with higher risk strains of HPV will be referred for colposcopy, while those with lower risk strains will be referred for cytology.

-Management of Screening Results
+Management of screening results

 Screening results are generally categorized as normal or abnormal.
 Women who receive an abnormal test result will be guided on their next recommended steps by their healthcare provider.
-Management is significantly impacted based on the type of testing done, and the severity of the abnormality.
-Some of the follow up options include surveillance, histological diagnosis via colposcopy/biopsy, or removal of the abnormal tissue via an ablative or surgical method.
+Management is significantly impacted based on the type of testing done and the severity of the abnormality.
+Some of the follow-up options include surveillance, histological diagnosis via colposcopy/biopsy, or removal of the abnormal tissue via an ablative or surgical method.

-The World Health Organization outlines two different approaches to cervical screening and follow up.
+The World Health Organization outlines two different approaches to cervical screening and follow-up.
 They are the Screen and Treat; and the Screen, Triage and Treat.
-Patient preferences, healthcare access and system resources are factors that play a role in which approach providers will recommend to their patients.
+Patient preferences, healthcare access, and system resources are factors that play a role in which approach providers will recommend to their patients.

 Laser ablation and cryotherapy treat just the part of the cervix that contains abnormal cells.
 Laser ablation uses a laser to burn away the abnormal cells, while cryotherapy uses a cold probe to freeze the cells away.
 These procedures allow normal cells to grow back in their place.
 The loop electrical excision procedure (called LLETZ or 'large loop excision of the transformation zone' in the UK), cervical conization (or cone biopsy) and hysterectomy remove the whole area containing the abnormal cells.

 Emerging technologies

 The Bill and Melinda Gates Foundation has funded an eight-year study of a DNA test for the virus that causes cervical cancer.
-The test manufactured by Qiagen for a low cost per test with results available in only a few hours may allow reduction in use of annual Pap smears.
+The test manufactured by Qiagen for a low cost per test, with results available in only a few hours, may allow a reduction in the use of annual Pap smears.
 The test has been shown to work "acceptably well" on women who take the swabs themselves rather than allowing a physician to test.
 This may improve the chances of early diagnosis for women who are unwilling to be screened due to discomfort or modesty.